NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Forestall Curse.md

 * * *

 You've learned to hold back your curse.
-If the next action you use is a cursebound ability, your [[Conditions/Cursebound|Cursebound]] value doesn't increase
+If the next action you use is a cursebound ability, your [[Cursebound|Cursebound]] value doesn't increase

 *Source: Pathfinder Player Core 2*
 *ORC*